wikimedia/mediawiki-extensions-StructuredNavigation/README.md

 1. Create a new page at `Navigation:Dontnod Entertainment`, import the JSON into that page, then save your edit.
-2. At a separate wikitext page, add `<mw-navigation title="Dontnod Entertainment">` and press save.
+2. At a separate wikitext page, add `<mw-navigation title="Dontnod Entertainment" />` and press save.

 ## Contributing
 Are you interested in contributing?
 Read the [official contribution guide](.github/CONTRIBUTING.md), which covers: